eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 ##### //CycloneDDS/Domain/Partitioning/NetworkPartitions/NetworkPartition[@Name]
 Text

 This attribute specifies the name of this Cyclone DDS network partition.
 Two network partitions cannot have the same name.
+Partition mappings (cf. Partitioning/PartitionMappings) refer to network partitions using these names.

 The default value is: "".